sp94/Peacock.jl/README.md

 ## Introduction

-`PlaneWaveExpansionMethod.jl` is a Julia package for studying photonic crystals.
+`Peacock.jl` is a Julia package for studying photonic crystals.
+* To do - explain why Peacock
 * To do - list features here